DataZenith/wildfireHazardAnalysis/wildfiremodelanalysis.md

      - **0 (No Fire)**: 78.45% of pixels
      - **1 (Fire Occurred)**: 21.55% of pixels

-    ### Key Notes:
-    - **Burn probability is continuous**, while **fire occurrence is binary (0 or 1).**
-    - **Fire occurrence colors do not represent severity—only presence.**
-    - The dataset provides **historical fire data** but does not predict future fire risk.

-    This transformed dataset is used to analyze spatial burn probability while overlaying past fire occurrences.

 - **2) Wildfire Hazard Model Data:**